Tencent-Hunyuan/HY-Embodied/README.md

 ## 📚 Citation

-*Citation information will be available upon publication.
+*Citation information will be available soon.
 Please check back for updates.*

 ## 🙏 Acknowledgements